I2SL/kssp/readme.md

 This implementation uses the `boost` endian library, which does not yet include load and store functions for `float` types.
 All values that should be floats are read in as `int32` and reinterpreted as floats through `memcpy`.

 ## Not Implemented
-The following features are not yet implemented:
+The following features are not implemented:

 ### Get/Set Messages
 * **NetworkInfo**